polkadot-js/extension/README.md

 ## Documentation and examples
 Find out more about how to use the extension as a Dapp developper, cookbook, as well as answers to most frequent questions in the [Polkadot-js extension documentation](https://polkadot.js.org/docs/extension/)

-## Firefox installation from source instructions.
+## Firefox installation from source instructions

 1. Uncompress `master-ff-src.zip`
 2. Run `corepack enable` [More information](https://github.com/nodejs/corepack?tab=readme-ov-file#corepack-enable--name)